The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 Several phase-dependent FLAMES spectra were available for our study and enabled the disentanglement and orbital analysis of the system (cf.\ Figs.\,\ref{fig:dis103} and \ref{fig:orbit_BAT103}).
 Unfortunately, the spectra do not provide a good coverage of the orbit in RV space.
 The disentangled spectra are plausible, but some artifacts appear to contaminate the disentangled spectrum of the secondary.
-These are most likely from nebular line contamination and WWC signatures.
+These are most likely due to nebular line contamination, as well as WWC signatures.
 Nevertheless, the disentangled spectrum enables the classification of the secondary and implies the spectral type O3.5\,V. This agrees with the classification of our model spectrum.

 The effective temperature of the WR component could be well constrained from the presence of all three nitrogen ionization stages N\,{\sc iii-v}.
 The light ratio was determined from the overall strength of the O features.
 Since all the features of the O companion are entangled with the primary, we caution that the value of the light ratio is subject to a large error, as is the mass-loss rate of the WR component.
 The wind parameters of the primary follow from the strength and shape of the emission lines.